-Conscientious objectors were men who believed that war was wrong and refused to fight on moral and religious grounds.
+Conscientious objectors were men who believed that war was wrong and refused to work in the armed forces on moral and religious grounds.

-Many joined the Non-Combatant Corps as stretcher bearers, earning much respect from their arms bearing colleagues.
-Others worked in farming or hospitals, or volunteered for the Friends Ambulance Units in France, aiding all, no matter what side they were fighting on.
+Many joined the Non-Combatant Corps working at the front as stretcher bearers, earning a great deal of respect from their arms bearing colleagues.
+Others worked in roles considered of national importance such as farming or in hospitals and some volunteered for the Friends Ambulance Units in France, aiding all victims no matter what side they were fighting on.